KaterynaMkrv/Time-Series-Forecasting-on-Large-Scale-Data/README.md

 # ⛵ Expected Travel Time Prediction for Vessels
-Description: predictive analytics tool to optimize routing & reduce delays using Machine Learning, Streamlit and Docker.
 **Group 4 — Kateryna Makarova**

-A powerful and interactive Streamlit application for predicting vessel ETA (Expected Time of Arrival) based on AIS data using multiple machine learning models and integrated analytics.
+A powerful and interactive Streamlit application for predicting vessel ETA (Expected Time of Arrival) based on AIS data using multiple machine learning models and integrated analytics for route optimisation.

 ---